LIVING WITH COYOTES

 If a coyote is approaching a person or has bitten a person seek medical attention by calling 911.
 Anyone bitten by a coyote must immediately seek medical attention from a qualified health care provider.

-Also call your local Arizona Game and Fish Department office, (8 a.m.-5 p.m., Mon-Fri excluding holidays).
-After hours and weekends, a radio dispatcher is available at (623) 236-7201.
+Also call your local California Game and Fish Department office, (8 a.m.-5 p.m., Mon-Fri excluding holidays).

 Remember, removal is usually a last resort